LiveRamp/reslang/docs/intro-events.md

             GET POST MULTIGET EVENTS
     }

 Now, in some cases, the resource lifecycle cannot capture the full set of events.
-In this case, use the "event" keyword to capture what should be published:
+In this case, use the "event" keyword to capture what events are produced by the service:

-    "If a deletion is corrupted, we generate this event" event DirectoryDeleteIncomplete {
+    "If a deletion is corrupted, we generate this event" produces event DirectoryDeleteIncomplete {
         /header
     	    timeOfFailure: datetime
         /payload
     	    directory: linked Directory
     	    corrupted: boolean
+    }

+You can also indicate that your service consumes various events:

+    "An event of this type let's us know a directory has been changed" consumes event DirectoryNotification {
+        /header
+            when: datetime
+        /payload
+    	    directory: linked Directory
     }

 Note that the payload is the body of the event.
 Header fields are transmitted as "attributes" in Google pubsub - they allow you to read information about the event without having to parse the body.
 REST resources have a predefined set of header fields related to the resource in question.